Active Projects

 Perceptual Learning & Brain Plasticity

 Extensive training on a certain visual feature can improve performance on various tasks related to that feature.
 For example, a person can become much better at detecting the direction of motion in a noisy and weak stimulus after long hours of training.
 This is called visual perceptual learning.
 This kind of learning is often specific to the trained stimulus, for example, its location and feature.
 In this project, we investigate the effect of training on a visual task and its neuronal correlates using magnetic resonance imaging.
-(This project has been supported by funds from TUBITAK).
+In the long run, we want to build models that can account both for short-term (i.e., adaptation) and long-term (i.e., learning) effects of prolonged exposure to stimuli and tasks.
+(This project was partly supported by funds from TUBITAK).